 Bob Dylan needs no introduction – he’s one of the key figures in rock music.
 He helped to define the genre as it matured, especially as a lyricist.
 He broadened the scope of rock lyrics, utilising both social issues and surreal poetry.

 Through the 1960s, Dylan never stood still, initially transitioning from coffee-house folk to protest songs.
-After four solo, acoustic albums with mostly just his guitar and harmonica for accompaniment, he abandoned acoustic folk, started using full bands, and produced acclaimed, inspired albums of electric beatnik poetry.
+After four solo acoustic albums with his guitar and harmonica for accompaniment, Dylan abandoned acoustic folk.
+He started using full bands, and produced acclaimed, inspired albums of electric beatnik poetry.
 After a mysterious motorcycle accident, Dylan retreated from the limelight and embraced family life, producing a pair of very different acoustic albums to close out the decade.

 Bob Dylan was frighteningly prolific in the 1960s – I haven’t included The Basement Tapes, recorded with The Band in 1967 but not released until 1975.
 Dylan also released non-album singles like ‘Positively Fourth Street’ and ‘Can You Please Crawl Out Your Window?’, and a ton of outtakes later surfaced on archival releases.